harness/developer-hub/docs/first-gen/firstgen-platform/account/manage-connectors/add-kubernetes-cluster-cloud-provider.md

 These settings come from the OIDC provider authorization server you have set up and others come from the provider app you are using to log in with.

 :::info note
-OIDC authentication support is not available for any connectors in Legacy Delegates.
+OIDC authentication support is not available for connectors in legacy delegates.
+For information on delegate types, go to [Delegate image types](/docs/platform/delegates/delegate-concepts/delegate-image-types).

-The support for OIDC is made available and tested from Delegate versions 24.03.82600 and higher.
+OIDC support requires Harness Delegate version 24.03.82603 or later.
 :::

 First let's look at the authorization server-related settings: